joycesim/joycesim.github.io/GroupVision/index.md

 Similarly, for Masters program students, you should plan on writing a manuscript-based thesis that amounts to a paper that will be submitted to peer-reviewed journals
 Joyce will work closely with you to plan/outline figures and content and then will review complete drafts once finished.

-Postdoctoral scholars should aim to have something presentable and publishable every year especially if aiming for academic careers.
+For Postdoctoral scholars, the goal is to have presentable and publishable results every year especially if aiming for academic careers.

 Undergraduates, my goal is for you to explore what it means to do research in Earth Sciences.
 Work hard but also have fun.

-### c)     Which and how many courses, and when to take them
+### c)     Which and how many courses, and when to take them (For graduate students)

 First years typically take 2-3 courses each semester.
 There are no set course list but there is a set knowledge list that you will try to take classes to fulfil for your qualifying exam in your second year.